 Unconditional grants are periodically reviewed to estimate an allowance for doubtful accounts.
 Management estimates the allowance by review of historical experience and a specific review of collections trends that differ from scheduled collections on individual grants.
-As of June 30, 2017, management has determined any allowance would be immaterial.
+As of June 30, 2018, management has determined any allowance would be immaterial.

-All grants receivable as of June 30, 2017 are expected to be collected in fiscal year 2018.
+All grants receivable as of June 30, 2018 are expected to be collected in fiscal year 2019 with the exception of one grant that is expected to be received over a two-year period with the final installment of \$250,000 collected in fiscal year 2020.
+As of June 30, 2018, management has determined any discount on grants receivable due in more than one year would be immaterial.
 In addition, credit risk with respect to grants receivable is considered low as a significant portion of the grants receivable are from foundations which have been in operation for multiple years and have reported significant assets.

-As of June 30, 2017, the Organization's grants receivable consisted of approximately 93% due from corporations and individuals and 7% due from governmental agencies.
+As of June 30, 2018, the Organization's grants receivable consisted of approximately 78% due from corporations and individuals and 22% due from governmental agencies.

-(h) Fixed Assets
+(h) Property and Equipment

-Fixed assets are recorded at cost or if donated, fair value on the date of receipt.
+Property and equipment are recorded at cost or if donated, fair value on the date of receipt.
 Depreciation is provided for in amounts sufficient to relate the cost of depreciable assets to operations over their estimated service lives.
 Improvements, including planned major maintenance activities are capitalized, while expenditures for routine maintenance and repairs are charged to expense as incurred.
 Upon disposal of depreciable property, the appropriate property accounts are reduced by the related costs and accumulated depreciation.
 The resulting gains and losses are reflected in the statement of activities.